 Acupuncture Fertility Support

-Infertility is a condition of the reproductive system resulting in the inability to conceive after one year of unprotected well-timed intercourse.
-One in every six couples of childbearing age have a problem conceiving.
+Subfertility is a condition of the reproductive system resulting in the inability to conceive after one year of unprotected well-timed intercourse.
+One in every six couples of childbearing age has a problem conceiving.
 Over 80% of all infertile couples can be helped to achieve pregnancy with proper treatment.
 Infertility is a female problem in 35% of the cases, a male problem in 35% of the cases, a combined problem of the couple in 20% of cases, and unexplained in 10% of cases.
 It is essential that both the man and the woman be evaluated when infertility may be an issue.

 Acupuncture and Infertility